 How often are information sessions held?

 Information sessions are held at our Timonium and Columbia Graduate Centers throughout the year and we offer virtual information sessions about once a month.
-The full schedule and program specific registration is available online.
-We also encourage individual meetings.
-Please contact us to discuss a one-on-one meeting, or to arrange for class visits.
+The full schedule and program-specific registration is available here.
+Please contact us to discuss a one-on-one meeting or to arrange for a class visit.

 Can I apply online?

 Online applications are available for all programs, except Leadership Essentials.
 To apply, visit http://www.loyola.edu/sellinger/apply.aspx.

 Supplemental application documents include a current resume, essay, official transcripts, letters of recommendation (if applicable), and GMAT score report (if applicable, sent directly to Loyola using the institution code 5370).

 Please request that your official transcripts and letters of recommendation be sent directly to Loyola.
 All application documents should be sent via mail or email to: